RAUSCH COMPANIES, INC. HISTORY

 In 1931, Valentine Rausch worked as a salesman and office manager for the Columbia Granite Co., a quarry and retail monument sales company owned by Dewey Kaddatz and Roy Steiner.

 Val purchased Dewey Kaddatz’s share of Columbia Granite, Co. in 1934 and became a partner to Roy Steiner.
 The company was renamed to Steiner-Rausch Granite Co.

 Val’s sons Norbert, Severin, Herman, and Eugene Rausch, took over the retail portion in 1948.
 This granite company was named Rausch Brothers Granite Co.

 The brothers operated a granite slab-sawing shop alongside their granite monument business.
-This equipment enabled them to saw blocks of granite from the Steiner-Rausch quarry and then sell to other companies.
+This equipment enabled them to saw blocks of granite from the Steiner-Rausch quarry and then sell them to other companies.

-In 1961 Herman opened Rausch Monuments in Rapid City, a monument retail company and has since continued to work alongside Rausch Brothers Granite Company to this day.
+In 1961 Herman opened Rausch Monuments in Rapid City, a monument retail company, and has since continued to work alongside Rausch Brothers Granite Company to this day.

 Rausch Monuments purchased a property at 2020 Jackson Blvd.
-The property was later converted into a strip mall where Rausch Monuments stood as a store front for several more years.
+The property was later converted into a strip mall where Rausch Monuments stood as a storefront for several more years.

 In 1985, Chuck Rausch, Herman’s eldest son, took over Rausch Monuments.

-Moda Stone sells granite countertops and fireplace surrounds.
+Moda-Stone sells granite countertops and fireplace surrounds.
 Our full-production monument shop is located in the back of our space, where we design, layout, and sandblast each custom-made monument.